AegisJSProject/attempt/README.md

 Run synchronous and asynchronous code without throwing errors.

-This is a *tiny* (about 750 bytes when minified & gzipped) library to help avoid `try / catch` and uncaught errors.
+This is a *tiny* (about 1kb when minified & gzipped) library to help avoid `try / catch` and uncaught errors.
 It has 100% test coverage and extensive JSDocs.

 [![CodeQL](https://github.com/AegisJSProject/attempt/actions/workflows/codeql-analysis.yml/badge.svg)](https://github.com/AegisJSProject/attempt/actions/workflows/codeql-analysis.yml)